-This refresher course serves to refresh mathematical skills.
-The course selectively addresses topics that are needed for understanding the mathematics of positioning with GPS, including adjustments.
+This refresher course serves to practice mathematical skills.
+The course selectively addresses topics that are needed for understanding the mathematics of positioning with GPS/GNSS, including adjustments.
 The material covered is typically spread over several traditional university courses.

 GPS 401 Adjustments with Observation Equations (non-credit, MTU): Errors, stochastic and mathematical models, quadratic forms, linearization and variance-covariance propagation of multi-dimensional nonlinear functions, least-squares algorithm of observation equations, position estimation using surveying and GPS vector measurements that are nonlinear functions of parameters; review of statistics and linear algebra.
 Equivalent of 1 Cr

 This is the first of three adjustments courses and focusses on the observation equation model.
-Because most functional relationships of interest are nonlinear, we deal with the linearization of multidimensional and multivariate functions in detail.
-The stochastic model contains the information about the quality of the observations and is quantified by the variance-covariance matrix.
-Since users often undervalue the importance of the stochastic model, it is stressed in this unit.
-The mathematical model expresses the mathematical relationship between the observations and the parameters.
-We deal with simple mathematical models in order to have the time to focus on the application-independent aspects the adjustment algorithm.
+Since most functional relationships of interest are nonlinear, we deal with the linearization of multidimensional and multivariate functions in detail.
+The stochastic model expressing the quality of the observations is quantified by the variance-covariance matrix.
+Since one often undervalues the importance of the stochastic model, it is stressed in this unit.
+The mathematical model, which expresses the functional relationship between the observations and the parameters, is developed for various applications.
+We also focus on the application-independent aspects of the adjustment algorithm.
 This unit concludes with variance-covariance propagation.
 We assume that the distributions of the random variables exist and are specified by their mean and variance covariance matrix.
 We do not deal with specific types of distributions in this unit.
 The chi-square test, which is fundamental in testing the validity of the least-squares solution, is presented without derivation.

 GPS 402 Adjustment Algorithms (non-credit, MTU): Error ellipses and ellipsoids, propagation of estimated quantities, a priori information on parameters, adjustment of implicitly related observations and parameters, mixed model, condition equation model, sequential solutions, testing conditions on nonlinear parametric functions.
 Equivalent of 1Cr.
 Recommended prerequisite GPS 401.

 The mixed model, which deals with implicit functions of observations and parameters, is at the center of this unit.
 Specifying the mixed model allows us to derive the condition equation model.
-The latter adjustment model, the third model being discussed, contains no parameters.
-Starting with the mixed model we develop the sequential solutions for all three models.
+The latter model contains no parameters.
+Starting with the mixed model we develop the sequential solutions for all models.
 Additional specifications yield the models that allow incorporation of a priori information on parameters, or the testing of conditions between parameters.
 We consider nonlinear conditions between parameters, and then apply the General Linear Hypothesis Model after the linearization.
-Statistical tests for testing conditions will be presented but not derived in this unit.
 Ellipses of standard deviation, often referred to as error ellipses for brevity, are introduced as a simple form of higher-dimensional probability regions.
 The magnification of these regions to assure that a certain probability is included and the shapes of these regions as a function of correlation will be studied.